Erdogan links dead Turkish teenager to 'terrorist' groups

 At a rally in Adana province in southeast Turkey on Saturday, Erdogan again complained that the Gulen movement - which has many followers in Turkey's police and judiciary - was behind the corruption scandal now dogging his government.

-"With the guidance of the organisation's head in Pennsylvania, dirty games were staged in Turkey.
+"With the guidance of the organization's head in Pennsylvania, dirty games were staged in Turkey.
 While this was happening ... we continued serving this country," he said.

 Gulenists are widely believed to be behind a series of leaked audio recordings purportedly exposing graft and other malpractices in Erdogan's inner circle.
 Gulen denies any involvement in the scandal.